Nourish Nova Scotia presents:

 Within its pages, you will meet some of the inspiring folks behind Nova Scotia’s made-from-scratch school lunches, explore where local food ingredients come from, and discover bite-sized fun facts to spark curiosity.
 Colourful illustrations by students at Oxford School in Halifax and beloved local illustrator Emma FitzGerald bring it all to life!

-- Sign up to our newsletter to stay up to date on promotions and events.
+- Sign up for our Newsletter: Stay up to date on cookbook promotions and events.

 "In my opinion food, and even more so, cooking, is one of life’s greatest pleasures.
 I am so proud to see this amazing initiative in our province and can’t wait to see more young people cooking at home!
 Let’s get Nova Scotia cookin’!"